darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Communications Officer</strong><br/>
          dcsa_coms@darwin.cam.ac.uk<br/>
-         Rachel GU (she/her)<br/>
+         Isabella (Izzy) ZENTNER (she/her)<br/>
         <p align="justify">
-Hi, I’m Rachel!
-I’m currently wrapping up my PGCE in Early Primary to teach 3-7-year-olds.
-Outside of that, I can be found in Darwin kayaking, beekeeping, quizzing, gardening, or – more commonly – running around in panic because I’ve lost my keys again.
-Come and say hello if you spot me around; I’m always up for a chat! <br><br>
+Hello!
+I’m Izzy, I’m a Masters student studying Education, Globalisation, and International Development.
+When not fighting my way through readings, I love classic grandmotherly activities such as crochet, drawing, and river swimming.
+Feel free to say hi if you see me wandering around the Darwin gardens, and make sure to get in touch if you have any college events you’d like featured in the newsletter! <br><br>

 The Comms Officer is responsible for sending out the WhatsUp email blasts, maintaining the website, and otherwise attending to DCSA communication needs such as sitting on the college Information Services Committee.
 Please get in touch if you’d like to share something in WhatsUp or for any other communication-related needs.
 Speaking of which don’t forget to sign up for the <a href="https://lists.cam.ac.uk/sympa/subscribe/darwin-whatsup?previous_action=info">mailing list</a>!
         </p>